Tamburawa: Major developments

 In 2007, the governor of Kano State announced the project of the Tamburawa Water treatment work, which supplies about 13 local governments with treated water.
 Tamburawa Water Treatment Plant has the capacity to deliver 150 million litres of potable water per day to the city of Kano and surrounding areas.
 The raw water is sourced from the Kano River, and treated using conventional treatment processes to produce potable water that readily exceeds World Health Organisation's minimum requirements for drinking water.
 The multi-billion project was accomplished by COSTAIN Construction Company, which provided employment opportunity to the people of Tamburawa because of the availability of labour.

-Pfizer in 2009 reached a separate $75 million settlement with Kano State government to compensate victims of the experimental antibiotic Trovan on children during a meningitis outbreak without receiving adequate prior consent.
+Pfizer in 2009 reached a separate $75 million / N102 billion settlement with Kano State government to compensate victims of the experimental antibiotic Trovan on children during a meningitis outbreak without receiving adequate prior consent.

 Following the choice of the Kano State Government, and provision of land by the state government, the board commenced work on construction of a Diagnostic and Disease Control Centre in Tamburawa, Kano State in 2010.
-The over $25.5 million (4.4 billion Naira) facility sits on 9.6 hectares of land with a built-up area of approximately 2.9 hectares.
+The over $25.5 million / N4.4 billion facility sits on 9.6 ha of land with a built-up area of approximately 2.9 ha.
 The health facility, which has been completed and fully equipped, is already handed over to the Kano State government.